fabriziosalmi/You-Know-What-AI-Mean/README.md

 - **Decentralized Benefits and Economic Gains**: Ensure that the advantages, economic gains, and societal improvements derived from AI technologies are shared broadly and equitably.
 This involves preventing the concentration of benefits and profits in specific entities, organizations, or regions and ensuring that communities globally have access to the opportunities and advancements that AI brings.
 This includes creating frameworks that guide the equitable distribution of economic and societal benefits, ensuring that they permeate various sectors and demographics.

 - **Decentralized Governance and Decision-making**: Implement governance structures and decision-making bodies that involve a diverse array of stakeholders, ensuring that decisions regarding AI development, deployment, and utilization are made collectively, inclusively, and representatively.
 This involves establishing forums, committees, and platforms where various stakeholders, including technologists, policymakers, civil society members, and end-users, can contribute to the decision-making processes, thereby ensuring that the governance of AI is holistic, ethical, and considers multiple perspectives and interests.

+The equitable distribution of development, control, and benefits of AI across global stakeholders is not merely a strategic necessity but a moral imperative, ensuring that as we progress into the future, the advancements, opportunities, and benefits offered by AI are accessible, available, and advantageous to all segments of the global population, fostering an environment of inclusivity, fairness, and collective progress.

 ## Roles